vern3432/CSC2620_P4_Forsyth_Ledesma_McNulty_Varano/README.md

     - Words Starting With a User Input
     - Exlude list of words (Provided as comma delineated list by User )
     - Words Starting With 'pre'
-    - Word Limiter: Allows user to limit top (x) number of most frequent items to be passed to word cloud
+    - Word Limiter: Allows user to limit top (x) number of most frequent items to be passed to word cloud.
+Try setting to 1000 for optimally full clouds
 #
 Word Limit: